YouTube

 A day in Aleppo and a night with new friends!!
 Click to read.

-This post is part of The Syrian Series, for the entire series click here or for episode 1, click here.
+This post was part of The Syrian Series.
+For episode 1 click here or to see the entire series click here.

 Question Time